Kreator: Musical style and influences

-Kreator's musical style is similar to that of their compatriots Destruction, Sodom and Tankard, which is usually more complex and, since Violent Revolution (2001), more melodic.
-Along with those three bands, Kreator has been referred to as one of the "Big Four" of Teutonic thrash metal, and they are often credited with helping pioneer death metal and black metal by containing several elements of what was to become those genres.
-The band's style has changed several times over the years, from a Venom-inspired speed metal sound, later moving into thrash metal, and including a period of transitioning from thrash to industrial metal and gothic metal throughout the 1990s.
-In the early 2000s, Kreator returned to their classic thrash sound, which has continued to the present.
+Kreator's musical style is similar to those of their compatriots Destruction, Sodom and Tankard, usually more complex and, since Violent Revolution (2001), more melodic.
+Along with those bands, Kreator has been referred to as one of the "Big Four" of Teutonic thrash metal, and they are often credited with helping pioneer death metal and black metal by containing several elements of what was to become those genres.